Sydney Harbour anti-submarine boom net

-The Sydney Harbour anti-submarine boom net was an anti-torpedo and submarine defence net that was in Sydney Harbour during World War II.
-It spanned the entire width of the harbour from Laing Point (formerly known as Green Point), Watsons Bay to Georges Head Battery, on the northern side of Sydney Harbour.
-The boom formed part of the Sydney Harbour defences which also included artillery batteries and patrol boats.
+The Sydney Harbour anti-submarine boom net was an anti-torpedo and anti-submarine net that was installed in Sydney Harbour during World War II.
+It spanned the entire width of the harbour from Laing Point (formerly known as Green Point) in Watsons Bay to Georges Head Battery, on the Lower North Shore.
+The boom formed part of the broader Sydney Harbour coastal defences, which also included artillery batteries and patrol boats.